rubin-khadka/STM32_BareMetal_BlinkLed_STM32cubeIDE/README.md

 This project is to learn and demonstrate **complete bare-metal programming** on the STM32F103C8 "Blue Pill" without using HAL, LL, or CubeMX.
 It configures the system clock to **72MHz** from the **8MHz HSE crystal and PLL** and blinks the onboard LED on PC13.

+There's also a 🔗[Keil uVision5 version](https://github.com/rubin-khadka/STM32_BareMetal_BlinkLed_Keil) of this same project, created to compare the two toolchains: their code size, build time, and developer experience.

 ## Features

 | Feature | Description |